lzwjava/lzwjava.github.io/original/2025-07-27-ai-coding-tools-en.md

 I keep hearing people say how good it is.
 I tried the Gemini CLI in July 2025.
 After several conversations to tell it to fix my code, I never touched it again.

-And I tried another software agent Aider.
-I didn't use Cursor much, and I found its VSCode plugin doesn't work.
-I tried Cline for some time, but didn't use much of it.
+I have also tried another software agent, Aider.
+I didn't use Cursor much after about six months, as I found that many plugins in Cursor don't work since it's built on top of VSCode.
+I experimented with Cline for a while but didn't use it extensively.

 I use the Grok 3 beta model in a VSCode plugin, using the Copilot plugin with a customized model.
 It feels great.